grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 ```

 Boo, `defrecord`, why you no take docstring?
 Yeah I know,
-java class, but I sure wish `defrecord` would take a docstring.
+a Java class is generated, but I sure wish `defrecord` would take a docstring.

 Anyway, the neat thing is that a selector can do 2 tricks:
 It can read from a program definition and give you the `ExerciseRef`